 For anyone visiting the south of England, wishing to see the Cotswold countryside and get a glimpse of village life, this is the perfect tour.
 It starts and ends at the railway station at Moreton-in-Marsh which is less than 2 hours by train from London’s Paddington Station.
 It’s been running just 3 and a half months or so but the Secret Cottage has already had some great media coverage.
 They are happy to run the tour any day of the year (except Christmas Day and Boxing Day).
 Short notice, not a problem.
 And if its chilly outside, the cosier and more inviting the Secret Cottage becomes.

 Disclaimer: Thank you to Robin and Becky for my complimentary Secret Cottage Tour.
 As always, these are my own, honest opinions and I can highly recommend this tour.
 Don’t just take my word for it though, check out what people are saying on Trip Advisor.
-Can they keep up their 100% record?
-I think so.

 Join my 'Behind the Scenes' newsletter